Alfresco/docs-alfresco/content-accelerator/latest/install/install-guide.md

    * For Pnp, the file will be named `default-pnp.zip` and can be found in the `Configuration` folder of the alfresco-content-accelerator-policy-and-procedure-accelerator zip.
    * For Claims, the file will be named `default-claims.zip` and can be found in the `Configuration` folder of the alfresco-content-accelerator-claims-accelerator zip.
+   * For HR, the file will be named `default-sehr.zip` and can be found in the `Configuration` folder of the alfresco-content-accelerator-sehr-accelerator zip.
+   * For HR Tier-2, the file will be named `default-sehr-rm.zip` and can be found in the `Configuration` folder of the alfresco-content-accelerator-sehr-rm-accelerator zip.

    Obtain the `default-{accelerator}.zip` for your accelerator and rename the zip to `default.zip`.